-Overall grade:

-Trend: (↑
+Overall B Trend: (1)

 The NSIB private sector base is large and growing, but this is not always reflected in market share concentration and ability to access contracts.
 Financial viability is threatened across several segments of defense value chains, and the U.S. remains dependent on vulnerable foreign supply chains for materials and equipment.